samjones00/docs/docs/_documentation/api-first-development.md

 clean **Request DTOs** received as Inputs that typically return clean **Response DTOs** as outputs.
 HTML is then just another serialization format, providing a View of your Services or serving as a bundled UI that works on top of your existing Services, in all cases calling the same well tested and defined Services that all other clients use.

+For web development this means that UI logic and Error handling should ideally be utilizing the pure API Error Responses rather than behind server-side pages which gets easily coupled to your server implementation rather than your external published APIs.

 ### Validation by all the things